yuheho7749/amdgpu-settings-rust/README.md

 Inspired by [amdgpu-clocks](https://github.com/sibradzic/amdgpu-clocks).

 ## Features
-- Supports RDNA 3.
+- Supports RDNA 3 and RDNA 4 (Linux 6.14 required for RDNA 4).
 RDNA 2 or older might work, but is untested.
-RDNA 4 is unsupported at the moment.
 - `Systemd` service to automatically apply profile on startup.
 - Support multiple GPU profiles.

 > [!WARNING]
-> This is only developed and tested using a RDNA 3 GPU.
+> Development and testing has migrated to RDNA 4 platform.
+RDNA 3 testing is deprecated.

 ## Prerequisites
+- Linux kernel 6.10 or newer.
-- Linux kernel 6.13 or newer (required for `FAN_ZERO_RPM_ENABLE` and `FAN_ZERO_RPM_STOP_TEMPERATURE` settings) OR Linux kernel 6.10 or newer.
+- Linux kernel 6.13 or newer for `FAN_ZERO_RPM_ENABLE` and `FAN_ZERO_RPM_STOP_TEMPERATURE` settings.
+- Linux kernel 6.14 or newer for RDNA 4.
 - Kernel parameters must be set according to [this](https://wiki.archlinux.org/title/AMDGPU#Boot_parameter).
 - Cargo